A search for $\mu^+\to e^+\gamma$ with the first dataset of the MEG II experiment: Analysis

 \subsubsection{Combination with the MEG result}

 The sensitivity of this analysis with the 2021 data is comparable to the one with the full MEG dataset \cite{baldini_2016} despite the much smaller dataset thanks to improvements in resolutions and efficiencies.
 The upper limit obtained in this analysis is combined with the MEG result.
 The two results are combined in a simplified manner, setting a threshold on the negative log likelihood-ratio curve instead of following the Feldman--Cousins approach.
 The negative log likelihood-ratio curves for the MEG full dataset and the MEG~II 2021 data, including systematic uncertainties, are shown in \fref{fig:NLL}, along with their combination, coming from the product of the two likelihood functions.
-The upper limit is determined as the branching ratio value at which the combined curve crosses a threshold of \num{1.6}, which is conservatively chosen from pseudo-experiments, to match approximately the results of the Feldman--Cousins method.
-The combined upper limit at \SI{90}{\percent} C.L. is computed to be $\ul = \num{3.1e-13}$.
+The upper limit is determined as the branching ratio value at which the combined curve crosses a threshold of \num{1.6}, which is conservatively chosen from pseudo-experiments, to match approximately the results of the Feldman--Cousins method. { The systematic errors in MEG and MEG~II are small and weakly correlated.
+The effect of neglecting the correlation has a negligible effect compared to the approximation implicit in the approach to combine the results.} The combined upper limit at \SI{90}{\percent} C.L. is computed to be $\ul = \num{3.1e-13}$.
 It is consistent with the combined sensitivity of $\sens = \num{4.3e-13}$, which is estimated with the combined pseudo-experiments, with a \SI{30}{\percent} probability of having a more stringent upper limit.